Prudhoe: A Historical and Modern Gem

 Geography and Demographics

 Prudhoe is situated about 11 miles west of Newcastle upon Tyne, making it an accessible yet tranquil escape from the hustle and bustle of city life.
-The town covers an area of approximately 6 square miles and is characterized by its hilly terrain and lush greenery.
+The town covers an area of approximately 6 square miles and is characterised by its hilly terrain and lush greenery.

 The population of Prudhoe is around 11,500, reflecting a diverse and growing community.
-The town has seen a steady increase in population, driven by its appealing living conditions and proximity to larger urban centers.
+The town has seen a steady increase in population, driven by its appealing living conditions and proximity to larger urban centres.

 History of Prudhoe